-Metallica has been around for a long time.

-(Text on May 2015)

-Metallica has been around for a long time -- long enough for Kirk Hammett to turn 50, which just seems weird for any rock legend you’ve grown up with the be that old.
-I suppose it happens to all of us.
+Its been long enough for Kirk Hammett to turn 50, which just seems weird for any rock legend you’ve grown up with to be that old.

-Particularly in terms of lead guitar, he’s hands down one of the best in the business, and his sound is fairly unique and easy to identify.
+But even while Hammett ages, his guitar work for Metallica is timeless, and has earned him a spot in the upper-echelons of rock guitar stardom.
+Particularly in terms of lead guitar, he’s hands down one of the best in the business and his sound is fairly unique and easy to identify.

-Depending on your own gear, you might need to do some tweaking, but these settings will at least get you close to Hammett’s tone.
+Depending on your own gear, you might need to do some tweaking but these settings will at least get you close to Hammett’s tone.

-You can add some reverb if you want, but I’ve found that these work pretty well with or without it.
+You can add some reverb if you want, but I’ve found that these dials work pretty well with or without it.